freshy969/SuperDev/README.md

 ```
 - It Does Not Collect Any Data At All
 - The Extension Is Fully Offline Except Two Fetch Requests
-- Those Fetch Request Are Used To Fetch Site's External Stylesheets
+- Those Fetch Requests Are Used To Fetch Site's External Stylesheets
 - And Those Stylesheets Are Needed By Export Element Feature
+- Plus Every Bit of SuperDev Free Is Open Source Code
 ```

 ### Additional Features